 Now select the fixture you wish to set a Position for.
 Start by moving the Pan and Tilt crosshair around the work area to direct the light in the direction you would like.
 Now repeat for the remaining fixtures.

 Double click on a Position to rename it.
 Once you have finished creating Positions, press apply to save the changes.
 Now, drop and drag the positions you have created into the Master Track and align these to your Beatgrid.
 Once you have dragged a Position into the Master Track you will see a Positions Flag appear in the Movement Track as shown below.

 To delete, simply select the Position Flag and press delete on your keyboard.
 Remember to space your Position Flags far enough apart to allow the fixture enough time to move between Positions.

 Adding Positions to Fixture Tracks Using The Positions Override Feature:

 If you would like one of your movers to move to a position other than what's in the Master Track, simply make a selection in movers Fixture Track and right click, then select "Create Position Override".
 You will see a section of the movement track become active.
 Now you can drop and drag Positions into the override section of the track and the mover will follow these cues.

-Check out this video of more detail.
+Check out these videos of more detail.